aminraymi/Google-Scholar-Crawler/README.md

 # Google Scholar Crawler
-Google scholar crawler can extract pdf links and citations (BibTeX) from google scholar and save to CSV file
+Google scholar crawler can extracts pdf links and citations (BibTeX) from google scholar and saves to CSV file

 ## Prerequisites